-5.7.2 Sync Signal Priorities
+5.5.2 Sync Signal Priorities

-The sync signal priorities are set from the console GUI, using the Word Clock options in the System Settings display.
+The sync signal priorities are set from mxGUI, using the Word Clock options in the System Settings display.

 The Active Source field is for display purposes only, and shows the active synchronization source: Multichannel, Input 1, Input 2 or Internal.